-I’m still kind of stunned by the way the City has handled released of the arena term sheet–detailing (sort of) the basics of the deal with the investor whales to build a new Kings basketball arena on the site of the Downtown Plaza.
+I’m still kind of stunned by the way the City has handled the arena term sheet–detailing (sort of) the basics of the deal with the investor whales to build a new Kings basketball arena on the site of the Downtown Plaza.
 The City posted the term sheet Saturday night.
 I spent a big chunk of Sunday talking to those hopeless cases who wanted to spend a big chunk of their Sunday talking about the arena term sheet.
 I tried to get some clarification on some points from the City Manager’s office Monday, but was told no luck because of the Cesar Chavez holiday.
 Vote’s tonight.
 Ugh.

 As you know, the plan diverts about $9 million in public parking money away from the general fund and into a newly created parking authority, to pay the bonds for a Kings arena.

 The money is supposed to be backfilled by several sources.
 The biggest source is a five percent ticket surcharge, which the city estimates will bring in $3.7 million a year.

 That same number was used in last year’s arena deal with the Maloofs.
 The team owners hired Beacon Economics to assess the plan and Beacon blasted it noting the revenue projection is based on rosy attendance numbers from years ago, way above what Power Balance Pavillion is currently drawing in.

 You can object that Beacon’s analysis was paid for by the Maloofs, who wanted out of the deal anyway.
 But it’s at least as trustworthy as any of the glowing economic reports you’ll see generated by the mayor’s Think Big organization.
 A more conservative estimate would be to count on current attendance, rather than the higher figure, but then the deal wouldn’t pencil out.

 Another $3 million will be generated by a little maneuver described thus in the City’s term sheet: